hosting image

 Software and Package Management

 A strong software ecosystem supports Linux Mint.
 It makes it simple to install, update, and manage software programs by using the APT package manager.
-The applications Manager offers a user-friendly interface for discovering and installing a broad selection of applications without the need for sophisticated instructions.
+The Applications Manager offers a user-friendly interface for discovering and installing a broad selection of applications without the need for sophisticated instructions.

 Customization and Desktop Environments